rey1776/Project-1-Skillstorm/README.md

 Java Spring for the backend
 React JS for the Front End

 SkillStrom project 1 folder has the backend Java implementation.
+Main dependencies used are Spring MVC, and Spring Data.
 React folder has all the front end implementation.
+Bootstrap was added for some styling as well as custom.css file.
 Application is about creating location and adding warehouses to the location.
 Also adding products to the warehouses.